openfl/OpenFLDevelopersGuide/handling-events/event-handling-example-alarm-clock.md

 “Working with dates and times” on page 1

-Alarm Clock illustrates several aspects of working with events in ActionScript 3.0, including:
+Alarm Clock illustrates several aspects of working with events in Haxe, including:

 *   Listening and responding to an event
 *   Notifying listeners of an event